rukmal/ASTR-150-Notes/Apollo.md

     + Apollo 15 was the first mission that took the Lunar rovers, which allowed the astronauts to explore much more of the moon than the previous astronauts were able to
     + The Apollo 15 astronauts were some of the bst trained geologists to go to the moon, where they recovered sample 15415
     + They also carried a camera mounted on the rover, which could be controlled from the ground.
 This mission yielded some of the best footage of all of the Apollo missions
+- Apollo 16
+    + It was the only Apollo mission to land on the highlands of the moon (not in the Mare)
+    + They picked the landing site because they thought it would be similar to volcanic sites on Earth, such as Mt.
+St. Helens.
+Unfortunately, Apollo 16 was the only Apollo mission to bring back absolutely no volcanic rock, but rather had a lot fo impact crust
+- Apollo 17
+    + They landed on Mare Serenitatis Basalt, which is about 3.26 Byrs old
+    + They landed next to the aftermath of a landslide caused by debris from the impact of asteroid *Tycho*, which was about 0.1 Byrs ago (i.e. the Dinosaurs saw it happen)

 ## Moon Facts
 - Cumulative creater density = N(10) [The total number of craters equal to or larger than 10km per Million square km]
 - The largest features on the moon were formed by impacts from very large objects
+- The PRistine Highland Rock (Anorthosite/Genesis rock), is a piece of the original Lunar crust and is between 4.3 and 4.6 Byrs old
+    + What is unusual about this rock is that it has a very low density
+    + This rock is evidence that at one point there was an ocean of Magma due to its low density.
+If there was liquid, it would allow lower density material to settle on the top and therefore cool first
+    + It was retrieved durign Apollo 15
+- The samples we collected on the moon were used to form a positional age graph that let us extrapolate the various ages of different parts of the moon surface
+    + This graph lets us divide the history of the moon into different stages (see http://www.astro.washington.edu/users/smith/Astro150/Lectures/Apollo/Slide100.html)
+- Lunar regolith, which is the powdery surface of the moon is caused by all of the impacts over the years.
+This is the reason there are no 'sharp' features on the moon such as peaks, as most of its surface is Lunar Regolith which has a texture similar to that of flour
+- The Apollo mission showed us that the history of the moon has gone through stages, which would probably apply to all planets without an atmosphere.
+As the moon's surface has not changed significantly in the last Billion years, it is the our only accessible record for the history of the Solar System

+## Moon History Stages
+- Origin
+- Differentiation
+- Late Heavy Bombardment
+- Geological Activity
+- The Big Chill